JacpFX/JacpFX/_includes/main-documentation.md

 The FXComponent interface defines the following two methods:

 - The <b>"handle(...)"</b> method is executed first each time the <i>FXComponent</i> receives a message.
-This method will be executed <b>outside the FX Application Thread </b> an a worker-thread.
+This method will be executed <b>outside the FX Application Thread </b> an worker-thread.
 The return value of this method is a JavaFX Node which will be passed to the FX Application thread from the "postHandle" method.
 Unless you not modify existing UI elements you are free to create any new UI elements.
 You can use the handle method to create large and complex UI trees, but you should avoid modifications of existing Nodes (it will throw an UnsupportedOperationException exception).
 You are also free to return a null value and to create the View-element in the postHandle method.
 - The <b>"postHandle(...)"</b> will be executed on the FX Application Thread after the "handle" method is finished.
 In this method you can modify any existing View Node.
 In case of FXML <i>Components</i> you should not return any Node (it will throw an UnsupportedOperationException).
 The associated FXML document is the Node that is passed to the target from the corresponding <i>FXPerspective</i>.

 #### Method-level annotations ####